Where to Stay in Boston for First-Timer Visitors

 Here to shop and dine?
 Back Bay might be just right.

-Loews Boston (154 Berkeley Street) is a luxury hotel located in a stately limestone building, which used to house the Boston Police Headquarters.
+Hotel AKA Back Bay (154 Berkeley Street) is a luxury hotel located in a stately limestone building that used to house the Boston Police Headquarters.

 Premium rooms have baths.